 Muscle paralysis may occur.
 The person who has been poisoned may also develop the following conditions:

 - Loss of balance

 Ingesting large amounts of contaminated shellfish can result in coma and respiratory failure.

 Shellfish Poisoning Paralysis Treatment

 - In case of vomiting, turn the person on their side to prevent the person from breathing in any stomach contents (vomit).

 - The person may become paralyzed.

 - Medical liquid charcoal to absorb the toxins may be given as a drink.

-- Artificial respiration may keep the person alive until he or she arrives at a hospital's emergency department.
+- Artificial respiration may keep the person alive until they arrive at a hospital's emergency department.

 When to Seek Medical Care